-Christmas ribbons from Berisfords are available in a huge assortment of colours, widths and texture so there is a ribbon for everyone.
-From plain satin ribbons, grosgrain ribbon, velvet ribbon and sheers, through metallics, checks, ginghams and tartan ribbons to novelty prints and ropes you are sure to find that perfect ribbon solution.
+Christmas ribbons from Berisfords are available in a huge assortment of colours, widths and textures, so there truly is a ribbon for everyone.
+From plain satin ribbons, grosgrain ribbon, velvet ribbon and sheers, through to metallics, checks, ginghams and tartan ribbons and novelty prints and ropes – you are sure to find that perfect ribbon solution for you.

-For 2019 the key themes to look out for are:-
+To help, we’ve rounded up the key themes to look out for in 2021.

-We have the Victorians to thank for our traditional Christmas and many of us are inspired by the rich colours popular in that era.
-Red and green the colours of winter berries and evergreen foliage, are a classic combination ( try Art.
+We have the Victorians to thank for our love of traditional Christmas patterns, and many of us are inspired by the rich colours popular in that era.
+Red and green, the colours of winter berries and evergreen foliage, are a classic combination (try Art.
 1025 velvet and Art.
 3501 satin) with touches of gold or silver (try Art 9165 Lame) to add a sense of drama and opulence.
 For this look, you might choose a tree laden with red and gold baubles and ribbon bows, chunky candles wrapped with tartan ribbon (Art.
 7622) and stockings hanging from the mantelpiece with rope Art.
 7921.

 Handmade decorations, muted colours and seasonal foliage and fruits play important roles in the rustic look.
 Candles in ivy trimmed jars with ribbons tied around the neck create a welcoming atmosphere, while bundles of sticks tied with rustic twines (Art.
 60046) bring the outside in.